Tyrone Taylor Preview, Player Props: Brewers vs. Cubs

-The Milwaukee Brewers, including Tyrone Taylor (.343 on-base percentage in past 10 games, 74 points above season-long percentage), take on starter Jordan Wicks and the Chicago Cubs at American Family Field, Saturday at 7:10 PM ET.
+The Milwaukee Brewers, including Tyrone Taylor and his .657 slugging percentage over his past 10 games, take on starting pitcher Justin Steele and the Chicago Cubs at American Family Field, Sunday at 3:10 PM ET.

-He collected two extra-base hits in his previous appearance (2-for-4 with two doubles and two RBI) against the Cardinals.
+In his most recent game, he went 1-for-5 with a double and an RBI against the Cubs.

 Sportsbook Promo Codes